December 22, 2019

 “We are the average of the five people with whom we spend the most time.”
 At least that’s what Jim Rohn, a well-known motivational speaker, thinks.
 And I agree.

 There’s probably someone in your neighborhood who’s an expert on taking care of a plugged-up toilet.
 My next-door-neighbor knows everything under the sun about The Tao.
-My siblings are spread all over the country, but I can tap into their wisdom whenever I want with the ease of a phone call.
+I have three siblings spread around the country, but I can tap into their wisdom whenever I want.
 My older sister knows how to self-publish a book.
 The younger one—a massage therapist familiar with every muscle in the body—can help you figure out what’s wrong when you’re hurting, and what you might do to alleviate your discomfort.
-My brother can tell you about every Marvel movie and TV show ever made and can make a compelling argument for why you should watch them in order.
+And my brother is a library of information.
+He can tell you about every Marvel movie and TV show ever made and can make a compelling argument for why you should watch them in order.

 We need to bring people into our lives who know more than we do.
 If we don’t, that void will be filled by people who know what we know, think what we think, and are more than happy to commiserate with us about anything and everything.
 Sure, at times we all enjoy a little fawning attention or blind loyalty.
 But fawning attention and blind loyalty get us the same tomorrow that we had today.